TheCandidStartup/TheCandidStartup.github.io/_drafts/boring-spreadsheet.md

 There's no hidden magic to formula calculation.
 The calculation is performed literally as written.
 When all your data is directly accessible in memory, its amazing how well brute force can work.

-Of course these are all simple formulas with `O(n)` complexity.
+Of course these are all simple formulas with [*O(n)* complexity](https://en.wikipedia.org/wiki/Big_O_notation).
 My initial version of the spreadsheet tried to determine the number of distinct item values.
 Perhaps the store owner wants to be sure they notice if they ever sell something other than nails.
 There's no built in function that provides a distinct count.
 Like most people, I turned to Google and found the [standard Excel idiom for this task](https://exceljet.net/formulas/count-unique-values-in-a-range-with-countif): `SUMPRODUCT(1/COUNTIF(range,range))`.

 Seems simple enough.
 That repeated range looks a bit weird but what's the worst that can happen?

 If you try this on a spreadsheet with more than a few thousand rows it will lock up and hang as it tries to recalculate.
-This formula is `O(n^2)`.
+This formula is *O(n<sup>2</sup>)*.
 Each cell in the range is compared with the value of every other cell in the range.
 In my case that's a million comparisons per cell repeated a million times.
 Each step operates on an array of a million counts which are then inverted and summed together at the end.

 # Test Cases